 7. Sucre: Easy on the Eyes, Easier on Your Feet

 After La Paz and Uyuni, Sucre felt like a sigh of relief.
 Colonial charm, clean streets, slow cafes, and warm weather.
-It’s a chill city—and yes, another seriously underrated fun thing to do in Bolivia is just… being here.
+It’s a chill city—and yes, another seriously underrated things to do in Bolivia is just… being here.

 I took Spanish classes at a local school and spent afternoons sipping coffee in courtyards with other travelers.
 One day we took a short trip to Cal Orck’o, a cliffside with legit dinosaur footprints.
 Not a gimmick—real fossils, clear as day.
 Totally wild.